-Counterparty risk is realised when a counterparty to the Group does not fulfil its contractual obligations, resulting in nonpayment of funds to the Group.
-The maximum credit risk exposure at 31 December 2021 is the total of financial assets less carrying amounts of derivatives in financial liabilities, which totalled EUR 393.2 (2020: 454.3) million (Note 6.1 of the Financial Statements 2021).
+Counterparty risk is realised when a counterparty to the Group does not fulfil its contractual obligations, resulting in non-payment of funds to the Group.
+The maximum credit risk exposure at 31 December 2022 is the total of financial assets less carrying amounts of derivatives in financial liabilities, which totalled EUR 513.8 (2021: 392.1) million (Note 6.1 of the Financial Statements 2022).
 The main risks relate to trade receivables, cash and cash equivalents, and money market investments.

 The Group Treasury Policy defines the requirements for the creditworthiness of the financial institutions acting as counterparties to Group companies.
 Limits have been set for counterparties on the basis of creditworthiness and solidity, and they are regularly monitored and updated.
-The maximum length of money market investments is 12 months.
+The duration of money market investments is less than 12 months.

 The Group Customer Credit Policy defines the basis for classifying customers and setting limits for them, and the ways through which the credit risk is managed.
 Payment performance and the financial situation of customers are monitored, and effective collection is regularly undertaken.
 Credit risk can be reduced by requiring advance payment as a payment term or a letter of credit or a bank guarantee to secure the payment or by using credit insurance.
 In the pharmaceutical industry, trade receivables are typically generated by distributors representing different geographical areas.
 In certain countries, the Group also sells directly to local hospitals.
-The 25 largest customers accounted for 72.3% of the trade receivables at 31 December 2021 (2020: 73.9%).
-The trade receivables are not considered to involve significant risk (Note 3.6 of the Financial Statements 2021).
-Accounted credit losses for the period recognised through profit and loss were EUR -0.0 (2020: 0.0) million.
+The 25 largest customers accounted for 73.0% of the trade receivables at 31 December 2022 (2021: 72.3%).
+The trade receivables are not considered to involve significant risk (Note 3.7 of the Financial Statements 2022).
+Credit losses for the period recognised through profit and loss were EUR 0.2 (2021: -0.0) million.

-8.2.3.3.3.
+8.2.3.3.
 Liquidity risk

-The Group seeks to maintain a good liquidity in all conditions.
+The Group seeks to maintain a good liquidity position in all conditions.
 This is ensured by cash flows from operating activities and cash and cash equivalents and other money market investments.
-Also the Company has a EUR 100 million of binding undrawn bilateral credit limits that will mature in 2024.
-A EUR 100 million loan agreement was signed with the European Investment Bank (EIB) in December 2021, which has not been drawn down as of 31 December 2021.
-In addition to this, the Group has undrawn bank overdraft limits and a EUR 100 million unconfirmed commercial paper programme from which no commercial papers had been issued on the reporting date.
+In addition, the Group has undrawn bank overdraft limits and a EUR 100 million unconfirmed commercial paper programme from which no commercial papers had been issued on the reporting date.

-The Group's interest-bearing liabilities at 31 December 2021 were EUR 108.4 (2020: 108.5) million, consisting of a fixed-rate EUR 100 million loan from the EIB and lease liabilities.
-The average maturity for interest-bearing liabilities excluding lease liabilities is 4.2 years (2020: 5.2 years).
-At 31 December 2021, the Group's cash and cash equivalents and money market investments totalled EUR 216.7 (2020: 294.4) million.
+The Group's interest-bearing liabilities at 31 December 2022 were EUR 213.9 (2021: 108.4) million, which consisted of loans of 188.2 million euros taken from European Investment Bank (EIB), bank loans transferred to the Group in connection with the acquisition of Inovet's veterinary medicine business and lease contract liabilities.
+The average maturity for interest-bearing liabilities excluding lease liabilities is 4.7 years (2021: 4.2 years).
+At 31 December 2022, the Group's cash and cash equivalents and money market investments, which decrease liquidity risk, totalled EUR 332.6 (2021: 216.7) million.
 To ensure the Group's liquidity, any surplus cash is invested mainly in short-term euro-denominated interest-bearing instruments with good creditworthiness.
 An investment-specific limit is determined for each investment.

-Forecast undiscounted cash flows of financial liabilities, interest payments and derivatives are presented in the table in Note 6.2.3 of the Financial Statements 2021.
+Forecast undiscounted cash flows of financial liabilities, interest payments and derivatives are presented in the table in Note 6.2.3 of the Financial Statements 2022.